 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Factories without workers, no lights in China
+Factories without workers, without lights in China

 (Dan Tri) - Many factories in China have applied robots and highly automated production lines, allowing operations without workers or lighting systems.